pzagoris/beautiful-jekyll/_posts/2015-01-19-hive-tutorial.md

 ```markdown
 describe formatted <<table name>>:
 ```

+{: .box-warning}
-*Important Note*: Every file that is placed in the hdfs location of a hive table is content of that table
+**Note:** Every file that is placed in the hdfs location of a hive table is content of that table

 _Create an external table_